gbdev/pandocs/content/Memory_Bank_Controllers.md

 MBC Timing Issues
 -----------------

-Using MBCs with CGB Double Speed Mode The MBC5 has been designed to support CGB Double Speed Mode.
+Among Nintendo MBCs, only the MBC5 is guaranteed by Nintendo to support the tighter timing of CGB Double Speed Mode.
 There have been rumours that older MBCs (like MBC1-3) wouldn\'t be fast enough in that mode.
-If so, it might be nethertheless possible to use Double Speed during periods which use only code and data which is located in internal RAM.
-However, despite of the above, my own good old selfmade MBC1-EPROM card appears to work stable and fine even in Double Speed Mode though.
+If so, it might be nevertheless possible to use Double Speed during periods which use only code and data which is located in internal RAM.
+However, despite of the above, a self-made MBC1-EPROM card appears to work stable and fine even in Double Speed Mode though.